causesauce/snake_game_2d/README.md

-zip archive with the game in .exe format is attached, you have to unzip it and run main.exe (be careful while running .exe files from unknow sources)
+zip archive with the game in .exe format is attached, you have to unzip it and run main.exe (be careful while running .exe files from unknown sources)